-Add flour to pan with butter.
+Slowly add flour to pan with butter, stirring constantly.
 Cook for 3-4 minutes, until color begins to develop in roux.

 Mix stock reserved from squirrel and liquid from re-hydrating morels.
 Slowly add to roux, stirring as you add, until gravy reaches desired thickness.

-Add chopped morels, heavy cream and sage.
+Combine chopped morels, heavy cream and sage with the liquid.
 Season with salt and pepper to taste.

 Preheat oven to 425F